-The use of semantic modelling and flexible IP & service-based ‘Service Oriented Architectures’ offer greater interoperability over current system design practices that are usually proprietary.
+The use of semantic modelling and flexible IP & media cloud micro-service architectures offer greater interoperability over current system design practices.
 The volume of data is growing but also its value.
 It is crucial to be able to efficiently manage, extract, index and retrieve information through the value chain, using well established conceptual and process models.
 MIM has extended its focus to encompass new technologies and techniques based on Articifial Intelligence.